 - 2-5 tbsp hot water (or hot non-dairy milk)

-Uncover the rolls, place them in the preheated oven and bake for 25-30 minutes or until the rolls are golden on top, and a toothpick inserted into a doughy part comes out clean.
-Remove from the oven, let cool for 10-15 minutes and glaze with the almond glaze or enjoy as is!
+- Uncover the rolls, place them in the preheated oven and bake for 35-45 minutes or until the rolls are golden on top, and a toothpick inserted into a doughy part comes out clean.
+They should have an internal temperature of 190°F. Remove from the oven, let cool for 10-15 minutes and glaze with the almond glaze or enjoy as is!